Recipe Overview

 Equipment you’ll need: baking pan, oven

-This isn’t an original idea.
-I’m sure you’ve probably had one of these delicious little bites already but it’s one of those treats that maybe you think, huh!
+This recipe for Rolo pretzels isn’t an original idea.
+I’m sure you’ve probably enjoyed one of these delicious little bites, but it’s one of those treats that maybe you think, huh!
 I wonder how those are made.

-If you have kids in the kitchen, they’d be glad to perform this task for you.
+Kids love to make them.
+If you have kids in the kitchen, they’d be glad to perform the unwrapping task for you.
 (Beware, you may lose a few of the candies in the process!)
-The kids love to help out and it’s an easy project that they can participate in.
+The kids love to help out and making Rolo pretzels is an easy project that they can participate in.
+You can even make them in the microwave.
 It’s fun to whip up a batch or two of these goodies and make special deliveries to the neighbors.
+(P.S.
+Chocolate covered marshmallows and cake mix cookies are a couple more kid-friendly treats.)

-So let me tell you, Rolo pretzels are a crowd-pleaser.
+A crowd-pleaser.
 Who doesn’t love caramel, chocolate and a little salty crunch?
 If you’re a turtle fan, you’re going to love these!
-They look just right on a Christmas cookie platter with sand tart cookies, Brigadeiros (Brazilian fudge balls), gingersnaps with white chocolate, and chocolate peppermint kiss cookies.
+(Be sure to try my turtle pancakes, too!)
+Rolo pretzels look just right on a Christmas cookie platter with sand tart cookies, Brigadeiros (Brazilian fudge balls), gingersnaps with white chocolate, and chocolate peppermint kiss cookies.

-- Rolos: a chocolate covered caramel candy.
+- Rolos: a A Rolo is a milk chocolate-covered caramel.
 You can buy a bag of them, individually wrapped in foil or unwrapped.
 A 7.6 oz. bag contains about 35 unwrapped candies.

 - Pecan Halves: Pecans are found in traditional turtles ( caramel and pecans, covered in chocolate).
 Toast the pecans first for the best flavor.
 You could also use M&M’s, or some of each, like we did for the pictures!